softwaremeisterei/backup/README.md

 - Choose the destination folder
 - Start the backup

+***What it does***

 For each of the ***selected*** source folders a zip archive (with *optimal* compression level) will be created in the destination folder.

+The archive name will get tagged by a date suffix (e.g. foo-20200508.zip).

+In case anarchive of the same date already exists, another name will be chosen for the archive by appending a sequential number to the filename (e.g. foo-20200508-(1).zip)

-The source folder list, options and destination folder remains persistent over sessions.
+The source folder list, options and destination folder remain persistent over sessions.

+***Screenshots***

 ![ScreenShot1](https://github.com/softwaremeisterei/backup/blob/master/screenshot.png?raw=true)
 ![ScreenShot2](https://github.com/softwaremeisterei/backup/blob/master/screenshot2.png?raw=true)